PSBP-Library/psbp-library.github.io/index.md

 is a condition related function utility.

-`areAllPositive` is a program that makes use of the following programming + recursive data structure ingredient
+`areAllPositive` is a program that makes use of the following programming ingredient

 - `aggregate` from `RecursiveStructure`